blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

 ## RUST

 Nationalism, religion, politics, identity... programming languages.
 Tread carefully.
-But, I wanted to take a peak at Rust, at least at a high-level, and make its case.
-Javascript aside, it's been a while since I threw things while coding, and it feels, oddly, good.
+But, I wanted to take a pekak at Rust, at least at a high-level, and make its case.
+Javascript aside, , it's been a while since I threw things while coding, and it feels, oddly, good.

 ### | move | your but(t)s